brigadecore/brigade/docs/content/topics/operators/gateways.md

 researching are:

 - `ProjectID`: When supplied, the event will _only_ be eligible for receipt by a specific project.

 - `Qualifiers`: A list of qualifier values.
-For a project to receive an event, the qualifiers on an event's subscription must exactly match the qualifiers on the event (in addition to matching source and type).
+For a project to receive an event, the qualifiers on a project's event subscription must exactly match the qualifiers on the event (in addition to matching source and type).

 - `Labels`: A list of labels.
 Projects can choose to utilize these for filtering purposes.
 In contrast to qualifiers, a project's event subscription does not need to match an event's labels in order to receive it.
   Labels, however, can be used to narrow an event subscription by optionally selecting only events that are labeled in a particular way.

 - `ShortTitle`: A short title for the event.